CartoDB/documentation/app/content/carto3-workspace/overview/getting-started.md

 3. A new dialog will open so you can select your data source.

-4. In this example we are going to use a table with BigQuery connection.
+4. In this example we are going to use a table with a BigQuery connection.
 Insert the *Fully Qualified Table* and click *Add source*.

 ![Enter table name](/img/cloud-native-workspace/get-started/map_add_source_table.png)